AnnaWijetunga/anna-website/content/posts/2020-06-02---Power-of-the-Journey.md

 ---
-title: "Valid Parentheses"
+title: "Power of the Journey"
-date: "2020-05-23T22:40:32.169Z"
+date: "2020-06-02T22:40:32.169Z"
 template: "post"
 draft: false
-slug: "valid-parentheses"
+slug: "power-of-the-journey"
-category: "JavaScript"
+category: "Code Newbie"
 tags:
-  - "JavaScript"
   - "Code Newbie"
-  - "Codewars"
-description: "The outcome of my first technical interview."
+description: "There's never one path - why this is such a good thing."
 socialImage: ""
 ---

-I completed a technical interview this week and received specific feedback:

-**"Get faster."**

 Before we dig in.